Airport worker punches Easyjet passenger

-(CNN)Europe's budget airline EasyJet flew into a storm Sunday after it emerged a member of the ground staff at Nice airport in France had punched once of its passengers in the face while he was holding a baby.
+(CNN)Europe's budget airline EasyJet flew into a storm Sunday after it emerged a member of the ground staff at Nice airport in France had punched one of its passengers in the face while he was holding a baby.

 The victim was due to travel on EasyJet flight 2122 from Nice to Luton airport outside London on Saturday.
 The flight was delayed for a grueling 11 hours.
 EasyJet says the airport employee does not work for the airline.